-Statement of the case: This is a criminal case, in which the defendant, Jason shrake, is charged with unlawfully possessing child pornography on his computer and with creating and sending images of child pornography over the Internet.
+Statement of the case: This is a criminal case, in which the defendant, Jason shrake, is charged with unlawfully possessing child pornography on his computer and computer disks, and with sending images of child pornography over the Internet.
 The defendant has entered a pleas of not guilty to these charges.